usethesource/salix/README.md

 The reverse is also needed: turning a handle received from the client into the corresponding message as produced by the handler function.
 This is performed by interpreting `Result`s.
 Such a result is then converted to a message on the server.
 For instance, the result of `targetValue` is represented using the `Result` constructor `string(Handle,str)`.
 Here's how such a result is turned into a message:

-	Msg toMsg(string(Handle handle, str s), &T(Handle,type[&T]) decode) =  decode(handle, #Msg(str))(s);
+	Msg stringParser(Handle h, map[str,str] p)
+    = applyMaps(h, decode(h, #Msg(str))(p["strVal"]));

-The function `toMsg` receives two parameters: first, the `Result` as received from the client, and second, a function to magically turn a handle into an arbitray type (as specified by the reified type).
-How and why this function is provided is irrelevant here; suffice it to say that the `decode` function captures some local state to perform its parsing magic which prevents it from being an ordinary function.
-The handle is decoded into a function `Msg(str)`, which is applied to the value component in the `string` result.
+The function `stringParser` receives two parameters: first, the `Handle` as received from the client, and second the map of request data that was received from the client.
+The `decode` function is used to decode into a function `Msg(str)`, which is then applied to the request parameter `strVal` to obtain a message.
+The function `applyMaps` then transforms the resulting message according to the mappers that were active at the time this handle was produced.

+You can define a new parser in a way similar to `stringParser`.
+In that case, however, it needs to be registered to the framework by calling `msgParser(str typ, Msg(Handle, map[str,str]) parser)`;
-Values of type `Hnd` are are interpreted in the client to produce `Result` values.
+Values of type `Hnd` are interpreted in the client to produce attributes in the request (such as `strVal`).
 Therefore, adding your own handlers requires changing the Javascript code to support the new kind.

-#### Subscriptions & Commands
+#### Subscriptions & Commands (TODO)

 Extend `Sub` with new constructor for sending to client. extend decoder to represent a decoder for this subscription